Paula Clayton

 Paula Jean Clayton (December 1, 1934 – September 4, 2021) was an American psychiatrist.
 She was the first female chairperson of a major psychiatric department in the United States.
 She is known for destigmatising mental illness, rigorous data driven research methods to study psychiatry, especially depression and bipolar disorder.

 Early life and education

 Paula Jean Limberg was born on December 1, 1934, in St. Louis, Missouri.
 She was one of three daughters born to Oscar Limberg and his wife, Dorothea Pflasterer.
 Her father worked for a clothing company, and her mother was a suffragist.

 She married Charles Clayton, and enrolled at the University of Michigan as a pre-medicine student, and graduated in 1956.
-She returned to her hometown to attend the Washington University School of Medicine (WashU Medicine).
+She returned to her hometown to attend the Washington University's School of Medicine (WashU Medicine).
 Clayton was one of four women to graduate from WashU Medicine in 1960.
 She had a child during her fourth year of medical school which influenced her to choose a residency in psychiatry instead of internal medicine.